 I rarely see “FOMC” in newspapers that refer to the Federal Market Open Market Committee.
 Perhaps that’s because they’ve taken to heart the idea that too many abbreviations make articles hard to read.

 Garner says, “One of the most irritating types of pedantry in modern writing is the overuse of abbreviations, especially abbreviated names.”
-He also says, “Abbreviations are often conveniences for writers but inconveniences for writers.
+He also says, “Abbreviations are often conveniences for writers but inconveniences for readers.
 Whenever that is so, abbreviations should vanish.”

 2017 note: I’m working on a post about whether to refer to the Fed as “it” or “they.”
 Stay tuned for the results!